cthist2/CSC_4330/FitTigerLife_SDD.md

 #### 2.2.8 BMI Calculator<a name="BMI"></a>
-Pulls the double values for weight and height, runs the BMI equation of [703(weight/(height*height))] and outputs the result to the screen.
+This system pulls the double values for weight and height from the profile, runs the BMI equation of [703(weight/(height*height))] and outputs the result to the screen.
 Rationale: Body Mass Index (BMI) was deemed necessary because users would deem it necessary from a fitness application.
 It was also made to be as unobtrusive as possible in the application since it is a simple formula.
-To make it more unobtrusive, the calculator does not store any data, rather just reads and outputs.
+To make it more unobtrusive, the calculator does not store any data, rather just reads, calculates, and outputs.

 ---